rcos/CSCI-4470-OpenSource/Resources/Syllabus.md

 ## Instructor: Wesley D. Turner

+### TA

+- Minerva Opare-Addo oparem2@rpi.edu
+- Office Hours: TBD

 ### Undergraduate Mentors:

-- Byan Dieudonne dieudb@rpi.edu
-- Dan McCrevan mccred@rpi.edu
+- John Allwein allwej@rpi.edu
 - Adrian Collado collada@rpi.edu
-- Olivier Poulin poulio@rpi.edu

 ## Open Source has been taught at RPI since Fall of 2007 (taught jointly by Dr. William Shroeder and Dr. Luis Ibanez) as a 4000 level class, and then by Mukkai Krishnamoorthy as a 2000 level class.
 We will continue this tradition by offering it as a 4000 level course this semester and in the Summer.

-### Meets in Amos Eaton 215 on Tuesdays, Fridays from 12:00pm - 1:50pm
+### Meets in Carnegie 113 on Tuesdays, Fridays from 10:30pm - 12:35pm

-### Office Hours: Tuesday, Thursday 2 - 3:30 pm, Amos Eaton 207
+### Office Hours: Tuesday 3:30-5:00, Thursday 2:00-3:30, Amos Eaton 207

 ### We are extremely thankful to RedHat for their generous support.
 Thanks to Mr. Tom Callaway and Ms. Gina Likins for their valuable advice and suggestions.

-##  Generally, lectures are on Tuesdays and Labs are on Fridays.
-This will be flipped for some portion of the class due to the Friday = Tuesday start.

 ## Goal of this Class: